 EDUC 299: Directed Group Study Topics

-Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the
+Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the undergraduate Bulletin.
+May be repeated for a total of 3 credits.

 EDUC 310: Teaching English Language Learners